Phoenixravier/aliceravier.github.io/index.md

 Then we can run the protocol, which should create a file called "ATMProtocol.ser" inside a "compiledProtocols" directory in the project root.
 Now the plugin can find it and use it to check our ATMs are running correctly!

+Make sure to run the protocol before writing code which uses it or the plugin will complain about not being able to find the protocol.
+In that case, comment out the @Typestate annotation and run the protocol again.

 ## Using a protocol in a program
 Adding a protocol to a class in the program is easy.
 You only need to add the @Typestate annotation to the class which should be following the protocol.
 The annotation takes a String of the name of the object which the protocol was defined in as an argument.